Equipment - Leases, Pre-owned, R&M, Trade-in, Transfers

 - The total amount of the purchase order for the new equipment should reflect a reduction in accordance with the value of the equipment to be traded in offered by the supplier.

-Full identification, including the KCTCS Property Number, of any trade-in equipment must be shown on the requisition for the purchase of the new equipment.
+Full identification, including the KCTCS Property Number, of any trade-in equipment shall be shown on the requisition for the purchase of the new equipment.

 8. Transfer of Equipment